mitmedialab/rr_audio_entrainer/README.md

 optional arguments:
   - `-h`, `--help`: show this help message and exit
   - `-i IP_ADDR`, `--ipaddr IP_ADDR`: The IP address of the machine running this node.
 Used to serve audio files to the robot.
+You may pass in `$ROS_IP`.
   - `-d [AUDIO_DIR]`, `--audiodir [AUDIO_DIR]`: Directory containing a
     subfolder with the source audio ("source") and a directory for saving output ("output").